 A luxury timepiece is a true status symbol.
 But while immortalized in hip-hop lyrics and flashed by the most influential names in the world, the likes of Rolex, Audemars Piguet, and Hublot are, for the majority, an aspirational accessory.
-So, while you're working on making your millions, we thought it helpful to share some steezy watches that won't break the bank.
+So, while you're working on making your millions, we thought it helpful to share some steezy affordable watches that won't break the bank.

 Nixon Time Teller Watch

-Nixon Base Watch
+Nixon Porter Watch

 Timex Harborside Coast Watch

-Our designated Selects section features products that we love and want to share with you.
+Want to keep browsing?
+Head to the Highsnobiety Shop for more products that we love.
 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.